 - Naga fireballs of Mekong - Nong Khai, north-east of Thailand and Vientiane Province, Laos.
 Unique phenomenon - glowing reddish balls rising from the water of Mekong River and going upwards in the air.
 Local people even organise festivity at late nights of October to observe this weird sight.
 Sometimes there are seen thousands of such balls over one night.
 It is possible that this is combustion of gases emanating from the sediments of river.

 - Pong Duad (Pong Duaed, Tha Pai) - Chiang Mai, North.
 Hot springs and up to 2 m high geyser located in dense forest.

 - Thung Dok Bua Tong meadows - Mae Hong Son province, North.
-1,400 ha large meadows here are covered with Mexican sunflower (Tithonia diversifolia (Hemsl.)
+Vast meadows (1,400 ha) here are covered with Mexican sunflower (Tithonia diversifolia (Hemsl.)
 A. Gray).
 In late November - December these picturesque, hilly meadows are covered with millions of large, yellow flowers.

 - Ton Krabak Yai - Tak province, West.
 Giant krabak tree (Anisoptera costata Korth.) with circumference of 16.10 m, 58 m tall.
 This is considered to be the biggest tree in Thailand although it is possible that there are even bigger ones in other tropical forests of the country.

 - Ayutthaya Old City - Ayutthaya province, Central.
 Former capital of Siam from 1350 to 1767, when it was destroyed by Burmese.
 Around 1700 AD this city had approximately 1 million inhabitants - it was one of the largest in the world.
 The site still contains numerous ruins of Buddhist monasteries and temples, including the magnificent royal temple Wat Chaiwatthanaram (1630) with 35 m high temple spire - prang.